ucan-wg/delegation/README.md

 └──────────────────┬─────────────────┘
                    │

-               AxY U BxZ
+               A×Y U B×Z
-                 authority
+               Authority
 ```

-The capability authority is the total rights of the authorization space down to the relevant volume of authorizations.
+Authority is a set of rights space down to the relevant volume of authorizations.
 Individual capabilities MAY overlap; the authority is the union.
 Except for [rights amplification], every unique delegation MUST have equal or narrower capabilities from their delegator.
 Inside this content space, you can draw a boundary around some resource(s) (their type, identifiers, and paths or children) and their capabilities.

 For example, given the following authorities against a WebNative filesystem, they can be merged as follows: